qcif/httpie-oauth1/README.rst

 The `PyJWT <https://github.com/jpadilla/pyjwt>`_ module is not installed.

-This httpie-oauth1 package depends on oauthlib, which has pyjwt (and cryptography) as optional extra dependencies.
+This *httpie-oauth1* package depends on the *oauthlib* package, which has *pyjwt* (and *cryptography*) as optional extra dependencies.
 They are optional, since they are not needed for HMAC-based signatures.
 But RSA-based signatures needs them.
 Manually install the ``pyjwt`` Python package.

 Note: the name of the package to install is "pyjwt", not "jwt".
-They both contain a module called "jwt".
+They both contain a module called "jwt", but they are very different implementations.

 .. code-block:: bash